 When we last left off, Charlotte Partridge was the curator of the Layton Art Gallery, which was located on the northeast corner of North Jefferson street and Mason street.
 In 1957 the Layton Art Collection joined the Milwaukee Art Institute in the new War Memorial building.
 Three figures are key to the Layton Art Collection during this third period: Edward Dwight, Tracy Atkinson and Frederick Vogel III.

 In late March, this semester’s group of Satellite teens took a field trip to the Chipstone Foundation in Fox Point, WI.
 You probably knew that Chipstone has a great decorative arts collection and produces progressive exhibitions in the Lower Level of the Milwaukee Art Museum.
 What you might not know is that they also have a site in Fox Point, where they host college-level age groups.

 The Chipstone Foundation’s previous post introduced you to Temple Burling, our resident biophysicist.
 This post continues his story as he recounts his experience with a blue and white teabowl in Chipstone’s collection.
-At the end of my last post, I … Continue reading

 Temple Burling, professor of physics, astronomy, biology and great ideas at Carthage College, has been part of the Object Lab team since 2009.
 He first connected with Chipstone staff through a shared interest in cabinets of curiosities, an example of which is our Rooms of Wonder exhibition at the Milwaukee Art Museum.